dmoreira317/fully_responsive_spanish_CV/README.md

-# fully_responsive_spanish_CV
+## Fully responsive online CV
-This is a basic online CV, made fully responsive only using HTML, CSS and a touch of JQuery.
+Basic online CV, made fully responsive only using HTML, CSS and a touch of JQuery.

+#### Features
+- Simple but responsive interface.
+- Made in pure CSS and HTML.
+- Responsive menu bar created with JQuery.
+- Contact us section, handling made with PHP.

+#### Languages and libraries used
+`HTML` `JQuery` `PHP` `CSS`